UCAS Tariff Table 2020: How Many UCAS Points Do I Have?

 You suddenly notice that one of your choices has referred to UCAS Tariff points.
 What on earth are these and how are you supposed to calculate them?

-The last thing you need is an extra thing to worry about, so allow us to take some of your stress away with our quick and easy guide to calculating your UCAS tariff points.
+In a situation like this, the last thing you need is an extra thing to worry about.
+Let us take some of the stress out of the day by giving you a quick and simple guide to calculating your UCAS tariff points.

 What is the UCAS Tariff?